 How can the United States deny climate change?
 Because of climate change New Orleans flooded during Katrina.
 Because of climate change Puerto Rico was damaged severely by hurricane Irma.
 It is also climate change that makes the sea level rise, directly threatening island at the coast of New York State and the most part of Miami.
 Of course one can just simply deny it, but that doesn’t change climate change.
 It is happening and will only get worse.
 Denying the existence of climate change will only make it hit you harder.

 Arguing that you can take that transatlantic flight with the high carbon dioxide emission because last year you’ve put an effort into sustainable living, is another type of denial.
+More info about carbon offsets.

 Moral self-licensing.
 Why not….?